thcorre/phnog2025-workshop/docs/index.md

 ### SSH

-- Hostname: **refer to the paper provided**
+hostname: `refer to the paper provided `

-- Username: **refer to the paper provided or the slide presented**
+username: `refer to the paper provided or the slide presented`

-- Password: **refer to the paper provided or the slide presented**
+password: `refer to the paper provided or the slide presented`

-!!! tip
-    To enable password-less access to an instance, use `ssh-keygen -h` to generate a public/private key pair and then `ssh-copy-id` to copy it to the server.
+[Optional] To enable password-less access to an instance, use `ssh-keygen -h` to generate a public/private key pair and then `ssh-copy-id` to copy it over.

 ### WiFi